fred2020-net/CarveSharp/CarveLibWrapper/lib/Debug/README.md

 CarveSharp
 ==========

-This is the compiled version of the latest commit on Carve's branch (as of May, 11th 2015).
-The library was compiled using VS2013 in the debug configuration for 64-bit architecture.
+This is the compiled version of the latest commit on Carve's branch (phil-martin-situ/carve as of September, 26th 2023).
+The library was compiled using VS2019 in the debug configuration for 64-bit architecture.
 Using this file is subject to the licenses included in this folder.

 ## Acknowledgement